apache/kvrocks/README.md

 ## Cluster

-Kvrocks implements a proxyless centralized cluster solution but its accessing method is completely compatible with the Redis cluster client.
+Kvrocks implements a proxyless centralized cluster solution but its accessing method is completely compatible with Redis cluster clients.
 You can use Redis cluster SDKs to access the kvrocks cluster.
-More details, please see: [Kvrocks Cluster Introduction](https://kvrocks.apache.org/docs/cluster/)
+For more details, please refer to [Kvrocks Cluster Introduction](https://kvrocks.apache.org/docs/cluster/).

 ## Documents